iBotPeaches/Apktool/INTERNAL.md

 3. `make LOCAL_MULTILIB=64 USE_NINJA=false aapt`
 4. `strip out/host/darwin-x86/bin/aapt_64`

-32/64 bit binaries will be built for Unix and Mac.
+32/64 bit binaries will be built for Unix and Windows.

 ### Building the aapt2 binary.